pcsmomo/rust-stephen/README.md

 ### 105. What Lifetime Annotation Are All About

-- when there are more than two ref arguments, Rust will assume the return would be one of the arguments
+- when there are **more than two ref arguments**, Rust will assume the return would be one of the arguments
 - Rust will not analyse the body of your function to figure out whether the return ref is pointing at the first or second arg

 ```rust